aka-Harsh/Sign-Language-Detection/README.md

 ## Deployment

-To run this project first clone this repository using
+To run this project first clone this repository using:

 ```bash
   git clone https://github.com/aka-Harsh/Sign-Language-Detection.git
 ```
-Locate this repository using terminal and then create a virtual enviroment and activate it using
+Locate this repository using terminal and then create a virtual enviroment and activate it using:

 ```bash
   python -m venv venv
   venv\Scripts\activate
 ```
-Perform this in your VScode editor to select python intepreter
+Perform this in your VScode editor to select python intepreter:
 ```bash
   Select View > Command Palette > Python: Select Interpreter > Enter Interpreter path > venv > Script > python.exe
 ```

-Install all the required packages
+Install all the required packages:
 ```bash
   pip install -r requirements.txt
 ```

-Run the **datacollection.py** file to take the pictures of different sign language symbols pictures 🚨 ***(use help.txt for more info)***
+Run the **datacollection.py** file to take the pictures of different sign language symbols pictures. 🚨 ***(use help.txt for more info)***
 ```bash
   python datacollection.py
 ```

-Finally run the app.py file
+Finally run the app.py file:
 ```bash
   python app.py
 ```